Mitcham: History

 One variant ends with "Mitcham for a thief", another "Ewell" which is opposite in direction.
 An author noted for another genre, James Edward Preston Muddock as Dick Donovan penned The Naughty Maid of Mitcham in 1910.

 Open spaces

 Mitcham is home to a large area (460 acres) of South London's open green space in the form of Mitcham Common, studded with a few ponds and buildings.

 The buildings comprising the Windmill Trading Estate have existed in one form or another since 1782.
-The Mill House Ecology Centre and the Harvester (formerly the Mill House Pub) are located near the site of an old windmill, the remnants of which still exist.
+The Mill House Ecology Centre and the Miller & Carter steakhouse (previously Harvester, and the Mill House Brewers Fayre pub before that) are located near the site of an old windmill, the remnants of which still exist.

 The Seven Islands pond is the largest of all the ponds, created following gravel extraction of the 19th century.
 The most recent, Bidder's pond, was created in 1990 and named after George Parker Bidder.